-For residents in Berkeley, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Berkeley, MO.
-At Axes Physical Therapy, our Berkeley, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
-Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
+For residents in Berkeley, MO, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
+At Axes Physical Therapy, our Berkeley, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.

 What Is Temporomandibular Joint Dysfunction (TMD)?